OCR-D/ocr-d.github.io/docs/guide.md

 Validate that an `ocrd-tool.json` is syntactically valid and adheres to the [schema](/ocrd_tool).

-Useful while developing to make sure there are no typos and all required properties are set.
+This is useful while developing to make sure there are no typos and all required properties are set.

 ```sh
 $ ocrd ocrd-tool /path/to/ocrd_wip/ocrd-tool.json validate